Special offer

 Mentoring employees

-You should train your entry-level employees and mentor them to help advance their professional goals.
-You can ensure that other employees understand how to assist recruits or invest in training resources.
+An employer trains their entry-level staff members and mentors them to help advance their professional goals.
+You can ensure that other workers understand how to assist recruits or invest in training resources.

 Reporting and documenting incidents